 WordPress has one of the most powerful revision systems available on any blogging platform.

 When you start writing in WordPress, your changes will be automatically and safely saved.
 And, if you want to compare your current version of a post to an old version, WordPress gives you an easy side-by-side comparison.
-In the image below, the old content is marked in red and the new content is in green.
+The image below shows a revision comparison in WordPress - the old content is marked in red and the new content is in green.

-However, WordPress revisions have very few controls over them.
+However, WordPress revisions have limited permissions.
 Revisions inherit the same permissions as the content.
 This means that someone on your site who can publish a post will have the ability to update that post forever.
 You do not have the ability to lock content after it has been published, or to publish updates.

 If you want more control over revisions, check out the Revisionary plugin.